linode/apl-core/README.md

 An architecture overview can be found here: [docs/architecture.md](./docs/architecture.md)

 This stack is published as public docker image (`otomi/stack:latest`).
-This readme is aimed at development.
+This readme is aimed at development & deployment.

 This readme has the following index: